VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

 ## Monitoring

 `vmagent` exports various metrics in Prometheus exposition format at `http://vmagent-host:8429/metrics` page.
-It is recommended setting up regular scraping of this page either via `vmagent` itself or via Prometheus, so the exported metrics could be analyzed later.
+We recommend setting up regular scraping of this page either through `vmagent` itself or by Prometheus so that the exported metrics may be analyzed later.
 Use official [Grafana dashboard](https://grafana.com/grafana/dashboards/12683) for `vmagent` state overview.
-If you have suggestions, improvements or found a bug - feel free to open an issue on github or add review to the dashboard.
+If you have suggestions for improvements or have found a bug -please open an issue on github or add a review to the dashboard.

-`vmagent` also exports target statuses at the following handlers:
+`vmagent` also exports the status for various targets at the following handlers:

 * `http://vmagent-host:8429/targets`.
 This handler returns human-readable plaintext status for every active target.
-This page is convenient to query from command line with `wget`, `curl` or similar tools.
+This page is easy to query from the command line with `wget`, `curl` or similar tools.
-It accepts optional `show_original_labels=1` query arg, which shows the original labels per each target before applying relabeling.
+It accepts optional `show_original_labels=1` query arg which shows the original labels per each target before applying the relabeling.
 This information may be useful for debugging target relabeling.
 * `http://vmagent-host:8429/api/v1/targets`.
 This handler returns data compatible with [the corresponding page from Prometheus API](https://prometheus.io/docs/prometheus/latest/querying/api/#targets).

 * `http://vmagent-host:8429/ready`.
-This handler returns http 200 status code when `vmagent` finishes initialization for all service_discovery configs.
+This handler returns http 200 status code when `vmagent` finishes it's initialization for all service_discovery configs.
-It may be useful for performing `vmagent` rolling update without scrape loss.
+It may be useful to perform `vmagent` rolling update without any scrape loss.

 ## Troubleshooting

-* It is recommended [setting up the official Grafana dashboard](#monitoring) in order to monitor `vmagent` state.
+* We recommend you [set up the official Grafana dashboard](#monitoring) in order to monitor the state of `vmagent'.

-* It is recommended increasing the maximum number of open files in the system (`ulimit -n`) when scraping big number of targets, since `vmagent` establishes at least a single TCP connection per each target.
+* We recommend you increase the maximum number of open files in the system (`ulimit -n`) when scraping a big number of targets, as `vmagent` establishes at least a single TCP connection per target.

-* When `vmagent` scrapes many unreliable targets, it can flood error log with scrape errors.
+* When `vmagent` scrapes many unreliable targets, it can flood the error log with scrape errors.
 These errors can be suppressed by passing `-promscrape.suppressScrapeErrors` command-line flag to `vmagent`.
 The most recent scrape error per each target can be observed at `http://vmagent-host:8429/targets` and `http://vmagent-host:8429/api/v1/targets`.

 * The `/api/v1/targets` page could be useful for debugging relabeling process for scrape targets.
   This page contains original labels for targets dropped during relabeling (see "droppedTargets" section in the page output).
-By default up to `-promscrape.maxDroppedTargets` targets are shown here.
-If your setup drops more targets during relabeling, then increase `-promscrape.maxDroppedTargets` command-line flag value in order to see all the dropped targets.
-Note that tracking each dropped target requires up to 10Kb of RAM, so big values for `-promscrape.maxDroppedTargets` may result in increased memory usage if big number of scrape targets are dropped during relabeling.
+By default the `-promscrape.maxDroppedTargets` targets are shown here.
+If your setup drops more targets during relabeling, then increase `-promscrape.maxDroppedTargets` command-line flag value to see all the dropped targets.
+Note that tracking each dropped target requires up to 10Kb of RAM.
+Therefore big values for `-promscrape.maxDroppedTargets` may result in increased memory usage if a big number of scrape targets are dropped during relabeling.

-* If `vmagent` scrapes big number of targets, then `-promscrape.dropOriginalLabels` command-line option may be passed to `vmagent` in order to reduce memory usage.
+* If `vmagent` scrapes a big number of targets then the `-promscrape.dropOriginalLabels` command-line option may be passed to `vmagent` in order to reduce memory usage.
   This option drops `"discoveredLabels"` and `"droppedTargets"` lists at `/api/v1/targets` page, which may result in reduced debuggability for improperly configured per-target relabeling.

-* If `vmagent` scrapes targets with millions of metrics per each target (for instance, when scraping [federation endpoints](https://prometheus.io/docs/prometheus/latest/federation/)), then it is recommended enabling `stream parsing mode` in order to reduce memory usage during scraping.
-This mode may be enabled either globally for all the scrape targets by passing `-promscrape.streamParse` command-line flag or on a per-scrape target basis with `stream_parse: true` option.
+* If `vmagent` scrapes targets with millions of metrics per target (for example, when scraping [federation endpoints](https://prometheus.io/docs/prometheus/latest/federation/)), we recommend enabling `stream parsing mode` in order to reduce memory usage during scraping.
+This mode may be enabled either globally for all of the scrape targets by passing `-promscrape.streamParse` command-line flag or on a per-scrape target basis with `stream_parse: true` option.
 For example:

   ```yml